Updated: March 2019

 I don’t know about you, but I like a salty barkeep, and the women slinging booze here deliver.
 Sometimes I’m just in the mood for the personality of the place…but the Monday night ALASKAN KING CRAB SPECIAL sure doesn’t hurt either.
 Live music.
 Great seafood.
 Awesome staff.
 Gitcha some!

 This is my favorite spot for Tex-Mex fare when we have an evening to enjoy out.
 The spices knock me out.
 They’re doing it right.
 You can get anything from insanely flavorful seafood dishes (this can go so wrong in Tex-Mex, it is worth mentioning), and if you love a good carne asada, well, here’s your chance.
-The fajitas make an excellent choice for a catered event (thank you Lauren for that info and experience), and the margaritas are choice.
+The fajitas make an excellent choice for a catered event, and the margaritas are choice.
 Not one complaint.
-Not even the 20 minute wait that they said could be 45.
+Not even the 20-minute wait that they said could be 45.

 For a counter service place in a strip mall, this is a gem.
 They’ve nailed the Subway or Chipotle-like assembly system of making poke your way.
 Everything is fresh, cold-AF (pardon my French, but nobody wants to question the temp of poke), and the place is clean, bright and professional.
 They have ahi, but you can also try out the salmon!
 Love that.
 Not everybody wants or can have seafood with high mercury content.
 Solid lunch or quick dinner.